mingchen/docker-android-build-box/README.md

 ### Caches

+Please be aware that caching will not reduce the total disk space needed, but will increase it.
+For example, with the [Android SDK](#android-sdk-cache) this will potentially double the amound of space.
+First there is the space needed for the image itself, and then the space needed for the cache.
+For example for `1.25.0`, the image needs 16.2GB of space and then if one where to cache the SDK, without any changes, then there would be an additional 6GB of space needed; 16.2GB (raw image) + SDK Cache (6GB by default).

 #### jEnv Cache

 To allow for the global java setting via jEnv, the file `/root/.jenv/version`, to be cached the simplest way is to cache the complete jEnv folder, `/root/.jenv/`.